purplesyringa/site/blog/std-process-command-is-a-bad-citizen-on-windows/index.md

 Can accidentally inherited handles cause issues?
 Why, yes:

 - If you drop privileges, inherited handles can grant untrusted code access to protected resources.
-- Keeping a handle alive longer then intended can leak memory.
+- Keeping a handle alive longer than intended can leak memory.
 - Files are usually undeletable while a handle to them exists, causing issues both to the user and your own program.

 So, quiz time!
 Which option, out of the three, do you think Rust's `stdlib` uses?